 Sleep apnea appliances fall into two categories: fixed and adjustable.
 Here are brief descriptions of some commonly used sleep apnea dental appliances:

 ProSumnus IA Devices use a series of upper and lower arches designed to move the jaw forward step by step until you have adjusted to the ideal position.
 Your jaw will have plenty of time to adapt to the advancement.
 In the morning, simply brush your oral appliance with a gentle cleanser - no toothpaste please - and store it away.
 It is so small and discreet that is can be stored in your medicine cabinet or bedside table.

 The ProSomnus Sleep Apnea and Snore Devices are the smallest and most comfortable made oral appliances available today.

 Here's why - the ProSomnus Sleep Apnea and Snore Devices are custom-made with CAD/CAM technology to uniquely fit the individual it is fabricated for.

 And unlike other bulky appliances, it offers plenty of space in your mouth in which your tongue can rest completely while you sleep.
 In addition, you can open and close your mouth, so you don't feel trapped in your appliance the way you might in some others.
-The ProSomnus Sleep Apnea and Snore Devices come in two parts.
+The ProSomnus Sleep Device comes in two parts.
 One arch fits over the upper teeth and one over the lower teeth.
 These two parts work together to hold your jaw in the ideal position to help you stop snoring.

 DREAM TAP (Thornton Adjustable Positioner)